fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 ![](../../images/9/29.png)

-Why do we have two conditions in the string type guard:
+Why do we have two conditions in the string type guard?

 ```js
 const isString = (text: any): text is string => {